andreasdomanowski/MoreRedoc/README.md

 ### With Maven
 1. Download or clone this repo
 2. Build it either as a
-    1. Fat jar without tests containing all dependencies for portability purposes `mvn clean compile assembly:assembly`
+    1. Fat jar containing all dependencies for portability purposes `mvn clean compile assembly:assembly`
     2. Regular jar via `mvn clean package`
 3. Run the compiled jar with `java -jar -Xmx8G {name of the generated jar}.jar`